NUS-HPC-AI-Lab/oh-my-server/docs/nscc.md

 1. You do not have root access in both Docker and Singularity container.
 2. `singularity shell xxx.sif` behaves interestingly different from `singularity run xxx.sif`.
 Even though both will start bash as the default shell, `singularity shell` does not source your bashrc file while `singularity run` actually does.
 So your init script in bashrc will be omitted when you execute `singularity shell`.
 It is desgined to be so and look at https://github.com/hpcng/singularity/issues/643 for more info.

+## Python Package Management

+The container environment will use its own Python by default.
+However, you may need some extra libraries which are not provided in the container.
+For exmaple, you may need Horovod when you run with PyTorch container.
+You cannot install these libraries in the /opt/conda folder as it is read-only due to the lack of root access.
+You may have your libraries installed in the user default site-packages directory or your own Anaconda directory.
+You can go through the following steps to check if you have access to your own installed library in the container.

+1. Run `python -m site`.
+You can see the directories where Python searches for libraries during `import` in the `sys.path`.
+2. If you find that the directory where your libraries are installed are not in the `sys.path`, you can `export PYTHONPATH=<YOUR_PATH>:$PYTHONPATH`.
+For example, Horovod is installed in the `/home/users/ntu/c170166/.local/lib/python3.6/site-packages`, but for reason, Python cannot find Horovod during import.
+I can run `export PYTHONPATH=/home/users/ntu/c170166/.local/lib/python3.6/site-packages:$PYTHONPATH`.
+Now, you should be able to import Horovod as normal.

+> You can also add `sys.path.insert(0, '/home/users/ntu/c170166/.local/lib/python3.6/site-packages')` in your python file instead of exporting the environment for step 2.